-- Cyber security: this type of security is often overlooked and on accounted for in security budgets.
+- Cybersecurity: this type of security is often overlooked and on accounted for in security budgets.
 Unfortunately, a cyber attack cannot only result in loss for the company but also a distrust from the target market due to them not feeling safe if the company has their delicate details stored.
-Using tools such as batch screening, encryption and passwords can help minimise the threat of a cyber attack from people who already interact with your company or unknown individuals.
+Using tools such as batch screening, encryption and passwords can help minimize the threat of a cyber attack from people who already interact with your company or unknown individuals.

 What are the benefits of having a good security budget in place?

 As stated above having a good security procedure in place helps to keep your company secure from attack.
 This, however, is not the only benefit of having a security budget put in place to help protect your company.

 A good security budget helps to save money: